-89. Plaintiff re-alleges and incorporates by reference the preceding allegations as though fully set out herein.

-90. For many of the same reasons that SB 302 is unconstitutionally vague with respect to speech protected by the First Amendment, it is also unconstitutionally vague under the Due Process Clause with respect to all the conduct it polices.
+- 86. Plaintiff re-alleges and incorporates by reference the preceding allegations as though fully set out herein. - 87.
+For many of the same reasons that A1765 is unconstitutionally vague with respect to speech protected by the First Amendment, it is also unconstitutionally vague under the Due Process Clause with respect to all the conduct it polices.
 The Fourteenth Amendment prohibits a state from "depriv[ing] any person of life, liberty, or property without due process of law."
 U.S. Const. amend.
 XIV, §1.
 A law that forbids or requires an act "in terms so vague that men of common intelligence must necessarily guess at its meaning ... violates the first essential of due process of law."
 Connally v.
 Gen. Constr.
 Co., 269 U.S. 385, 390 (1926).
 So too does a law with terms so malleable that it authorizes "arbitrary [or] discriminatory enforcement."
 Grayned v.
 City of Rockford, 408 U.S. 104, 108 (1972).

-91. Because the text of the Fourteenth Amendment applies to all manner of statesanctioned "depriv[ations]," this anti-vagueness guarantee applies to both criminal and civil laws.
+- 88. Because the text of the Fourteenth Amendment applies to all manner of state-sanctioned "depriv[ations]," this anti-vagueness guarantee applies to both criminal and civil laws.
 See id. at 108-09 (collecting cases); see also Sessions v.
 Dimaya, 138 S.Ct.
-1204, 1224-26 (2018) (Gorsuch, J., concurring in part and concurring in the judgment).

-92. For all the reasons already discussed, "[t]he vice of unconstitutional vagueness is further aggravated" in the First Amendment context.
+1204, 1224-26 (2018) (Gorsuch, J., concurring in part and concurring in the judgment). - 89.
+For all the reasons already discussed, "[t]he vice of unconstitutional vagueness is further aggravated" in the First Amendment context.
 Cramp v.
 Bd. of Pub.
-Instruction of Orange Cnty., 368 U.S. 278, 287 (1961).
+Instruction of Orange Cty., 368 U.S. 278, 287 (1961).
 But it is not just First Amendment concerns that demand regulation with especial precision.
-A more "stringent" vagueness test applies, moreover, for statutes that "threaten to inhibit the exercise of constitutionally protected rights" of any kind, as well as for statutes that impose "quasi-criminal" penalties.
+A more "stringent" vagueness test applies for statutes that "threaten to inhibit the exercise of constitutionally protected rights" of any kind, as well as for statutes that impose "quasi-criminal" penalties.
 Vill. of Hoffman Ests. v.
 Flipside, Hoffman Ests., Inc., 455 U.S. 489, 499 (1982).
 The most protective vagueness standard known to our law thus applies here several times over.
-SB 302 not only directly regulates speech, but also directly restricts the activities of those engaged in the lawful business of selling arms protected by the Second Amendment.
-And the liability SB 302 threatens is no small matter: "an injunction," "an order providing for abatement," "restitution," "compensatory and punitive damages," "reasonable attorneys' fees, filing fees, and reasonable costs of the action," and "any other appropriate relief" flowing from downstream gun violence perpetrated by criminals.
-Del.
-Code Ann. tit.
-10, §3930(f).
-SB 302 thus ushers in the "possibility of imposing liability on an entire industry," which, among other things, "threatens the diminution of a basic constitutional right" enabled by that industry-namely, individuals' Second Amendment rights to keep and bear arms.
+A1765 not only directly regulates speech, but also directly restricts the activities of those engaged in the lawful business of selling arms protected by the Second Amendment to law-abiding citizens who are constitutionally entitled to possess them.
+And the liability A1765 threatens is no small matter: "restitution; damages; reasonable attorneys' fees, filing fees, and reasonable costs of suit; and any other appropriate relief" flowing from downstream gun violence perpetrated by criminals.
+N.J.
+Stat.
+Ann. §2C:58-35(b), (e).
+A1765 thus ushers in the "possibility of imposing liability on an entire industry," which, among other things, "threatens the diminution of a basic constitutional right" enabled by that industry-namely, individuals' Second Amendment rights to keep and bear arms.
 15 U.S.C §7901(a)(6).
-As a result, SB 302 is subject to a "stringent" vagueness test even apart from its direct regulation of speech.
+As a result, A1765 is subject to a "stringent" vagueness test even apart from its direct regulation of speech.